dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 ## What about \*?

-When we expect to encounter a numeric array, dot-notation lets us use an asterisk (\*) wildcard in the key, with some caveats:
+When we want to act on every element of a nested array, dot-notation lets us use an asterisk (\*) wildcard, with some caveats:

 * The element \* searches through must be an array or Collection.
-* Each use of \* produces an array or null, and most methods cannot deal with that.
+* Each use of \* creates an array or null result in the core code, and most methods cannot deal with it.
-* If something in the key path is missing, the result Collection will have a null in some spots instead of arrays.
+* If something in the key path is missing, the result Collection will have nulls in some spots instead of arrays.

 Because of these caveats, the only two methods that support \* well are <a href="#pluck">pluck</a> and <a href="#groupby">groupBy</a>.
 Other methods will simply return bad results.